eagomez2/h5pack/docs/quickstart.md

 The generated files are structured so that you can promptly repack them into `.h5` file(s) if desired.

 ## Conclusion
-You should now have the knowledge and tools to efficiently manage, verify, and possibly repack your data, ensuring its integrity and flexibility for future use.
+You should now be able to manage, verify, and repack your data to ensure its integrity and flexibility for future use.
+For more information on additional tools, including those not covered in this [Quickstart](quickstart.md) guide, visit the [Documentation](docs.md) section.